 Many assume that in a lease to own housing transaction it is a simple matter to regain possession if the potential buyer fails to close and/or fails to pay rent.
 Not so fast.

-However, unlawful detainer actions can only be brought in situations that fall under the statute.
+However, unlawful detainer actions can only be brought in situations that fall under the unlawful detainer statute.

 In an ejectment action the defendant is served a summons answerable in twenty days, rather than only seven in the unlawful detainer action.
-The ejectment action is a general civil lawsuit, not a special proceeding with a show cause hearing on shortened notice.
+The ejectment action is a general civil lawsuit, not an expedited process like an unlawful detainer.
 As a general civil action, counterclaims are not limited to the issue of possession.
-The ejectment action will generally take longer, cost more, and may have a more uncertain outcome.
+The ejectment action will generally take longer and sometimes cost more.
 The ejectment action should be avoided by an owner if possible.

 Some possible ways to avoid the ejectment action.

-Require both written notice and additional consideration to exercise the option.
+- Require both written notice and additional consideration, usually a down-payment or option fee, to exercise the option.